Information For Parents

 Outdoors

-- Plain black jogging bottoms
+- Plain black jogging bottoms (No branding)

-Allergies: We are a nut free school
+Allergies: We are an allergy aware school

 Due to a number of students in our school who have life threatening nut allergies, it is vital that our students do not bring any foods that contain nuts.